Laci1953/HiTech-C-compiler-enhanced/README.md

 # HiTech-C-compiler-enhanced
-(update on May 27, 2025)

-New version - significant increase on the size of C files that can be compiled

-(update on May 13, 2025)

-Fixed a bug in CGEN (related to float type variables)

-(update on April, 22, 2025)

-The RomWBW version is now available.
-You will need RomWBW v 3.5 (or later).

-(updated on November 5, 2023)

 Enhancing the HiTech C compiler for 128KB RAM / 512KB RAM hardware configurations

 The HiTech C Compiler v3.09 is one of the best available C compilers that can be used on 8-bit CP/M 2.2 systems.